Dear Parents/ Carers,

-Over the next 7 weeks, as well as working towards performing the Christmas production, the children in Year 2 will be following a unit of work on a theme that focuses on ‘Toys and games’.
+Over the next 6 weeks Year 2 will be following a unit of work on a theme that focuses on ‘Living Things’.

-During this unit we will be focusing on History, Science and Technology.
+During this unit we will be focusing on Science.

 In Science, we’ll be ﬁnding out:

 • How living and non-living things are different

 • How humans and animals grow and change

 • How to carry out a living things survey